iqbal-rashed/browser-reloader/README.md

 <br>

 ## Description
-Save once reload everywhere.
-Browser Reloader helps you reload the browser when your code change.
-This tool use [chokidar](https://github.com/paulmillr/chokidar) for watching directories and [socket.io](https://github.com/socketio/socket.io) are used to communicate with the browser.
+Browser Reloader is a CLI tool that automatically reloads your browser when you make changes to your code.
+It's particularly useful for web development projects that use template engines.
+The tool uses chokidar to watch directories for changes, and socket.io to communicate with the browser.

 Features:

-* You can reload browser on every code change.
+* Reload your browser on every code change.
-* You can watch multiple directories and also reload multiple hosts.
+* Watch multiple directories and reload multiple hosts.
-* You can reload another computer browser with this tools (another computer must connect with the same network)
+* Reload another computer's browser with this tool (the other computer must be connected to the same network).
-* Even you can reload android browser with this module (download firefox and install Browser Reloader extension)

-Next features:

-* Live reloading of CSS and JavaScript without doing a full page refresh.

 ## Installation: Command Line Tools
+You can install Browser Reloader locally or globally using npm.

 Locally:
 ```bash